White-Label PR Best Practices

 And then tell them again.

 3. Communication.
 Talk to your clients a lot.
 Keep them in the loop.
 Don't let weeks go by.
-Even if nothing is happening, reach out and tell them what's happening.
-"Nothing is happening, but we wanted to let you know that's we're on top of everything."
+Even if nothing is happening, reach out and tell them that.
+"Nothing is happening, but we wanted you to know we're on top of it."

 4. Share the process.
-Some PR firms sign a client up and the client doesn't know what's happening until the PR firm says, "Here's a new article we got for you!"
+Some PR firms sign a client up and the client doesn't hear anything until the PR firm says, "Here's a new article we got for you!"

-*5. Dealing with darned clients.
-There are great clients, clients, and darned clients.
-When you deliver a placement for a client, and it's a good placement, and then they do a chargeback and leave you in a lurch...that's a darned client.
-Happened recently to a white-label partner of ours, and unfortunately there's not much we can do in those situations.
-Our partner asked if we could remove the article for that client, and we couldn't even do that.
-Once an article is up, it's up for life, unless there's something really wrong with it, in which case that's a whole other set of problems.
-For more on dealing with darned clients, see #1, #2, #3, and #4 above.
+*5. Dealing with difficult clients.
+There are great clients, good clients, and difficult clients.
+When you deliver a solid placement and a client does a chargeback anyway, that's a difficult client.
+It happened recently to a white-label partner of ours, and unfortunately there's not much we can do in those situations.
+Our partner asked if we could remove the article, and we couldn't.
+Once an article is up, it's up for life unless there's something seriously wrong with it, which is a whole other set of problems.
+The best protection is following #1 through #4 above consistently.

 Benefits of White-Label PR Partnership

-The main point of this post is to share the challenges inherent in the PR business.
-No matter how you manage it, it can be hard work with tough times.
-But most of the time it's hard work and good times, and we're here to do the hard work.
-As our partner, all you have to do is manage the communication between Canvas and your client while we take care of the heavy lifting.
+The main point of this post is to share the challenges that come with the PR business.
+No matter how you manage it, it can be hard work.
+But most of the time it's hard work and good results, and we're here to do the heavy lifting.

-Once again, if you'd like to become a white-label partner of ours, shoot us an email with some details about who you are, what you do, and who you do it for.
-We'd love to sign you up!
+If you'd like to become a white-label partner, send us an email with some details about who you are, what you do, and who you do it for.